Master’s degree programme, 2 years

 - Applicants who have a first degree from China must submit an application to the CDGDC.
 The verification report must be sent directly as a hard copy from CDGDC to NTNU.

-Showing originals after arrival in Trondheim
+Showing originals after arrival at NTNU

 FAQ and contact information